 Skill in writing is not something that can be cultivated in a single pair of courses.
 Recognizing this, the State of Florida mandates that all undergraduates complete an additional six credit hours of coursework that emphasize college-level English language writing skills.
 Florida State University addresses this need through the E-Series courses and the "W" (State-Mandated Writing) courses.
-See http://liberalstudies.fsu.edu/curriculum.html for more information.
+See Curriculum Overview | CoreFSU for more information.